-GRI 102-50 | 102-53 | 102-54 For the
+GRI 102-50 | 102-53 | 102-54

-Sustainability Report, an initiative that reaffirms Sabesp's commitment to transparency and open dialogue with all stakeholders impacted by our operations.
+For the 14th consecutive year, we present our Sustainability Report, an initiative that reaffirms Sabesp's commitment to transparency and open dialogue with all stakeholders impacted by our operations.
 The publication includes information about the Company, presenting our business model, our strategy for sustaining and generating value, and our performance between January 1 and December 31, 2020.